Algebra with YASTN tensors#

 Return tensor after application of a swap gate.

-Multiply blocks with odd charges on swapped legs by -1.
+flag in the tensor config.
+Multiply blocks with odd charges on swapped legs by \(-1\).
+Thefermionic

 axes (Sequence[int | Sequence[int]]) – Tuple with groups of legs.
 Consecutive pairs of grouped legs that are to be swapped.
 For instance,